Vidhi-Mathur/Taskify/README.md

     - `/pages`: Contains the main pages like `HomePage`, and `TaskDetailPage`.
     - `/store`: Context API setup to manage global state.
     - `/assets`: Contains images and other static resources.
-    - `/db.json`: The JSON file used by json-server to mock the backend.

 ## Tech Stack

 - [React](https://reactjs.org/) (18.3.1)